 - Money channels unlimited creative energy into manifestation.

 The articulation of the 11 principles has been greatly inspired by LOVE TO, a leading-edge incubator and funder of regenerative businesses and business clusters.
 The LOVE TO group of companies is quietly pioneering the implementation of the new economy with partners who have understood these principles for a long time.
 Special thanks to Tim Bennett, founder of LOVE TO, for his co-creative assistance.
-It is my distinct pleasure to be supporting Tim and his team with deep listening sessions.

 Photo from PxHere